 [a day late, but given the extraordinary quality of the video clip, we thought we'd celebrate none the less.]

 Robert Alan Zimmerman b.
 24 May 1941, Hibbing, Minnesota.
+His first album, "Bob Dylan," released in 1962.

 [You Tube clip description: "Phenomenal 1966 performance of Like A Rolling Stone in City Hall, Newcastle."
 We're guessing Newcastle Upon Tyne in the U.K., given the strains of "God Save The Queen" playing in the background as Mr. Dylan makes his exit off stage.]